- About Us

 All animals have the following vetting included in their adoption fee:

-What are your adoption policies & procedures? (they are some exceptions to these rules)
+What are your adoption policies & procedures?
+(There are some exceptions to these rules.)

 Applicants are required to sign a binding adoption contract.